RocketCommunicationsInc/Full-Stack-Developer-Coding-Challenge/README.md

 ## Requirements

 **Backend**
-* The backend of this project can be done in Ruby or Python.
-You are permitted to use generators such as Ruby on Rails, Flask, etc.
+* The backend of this project can be done in the language of your choice.
+You are permitted to use generators such as Ruby on Rails, Flask, Express, etc …
 * *contacts.json*, *alerts.json*, and *user credentials* data is persisted in a database.
   * Each data point should have a corresponding column in the database.
   * You may use any databse tool of your choice, such as PostgresQL, MongoDB, SQLite, etc.